Transforming Errors into User Guidance

 Needs: Clarity, Speed, Minimal hassle.

-The solution is tailored for someone who doesn’t want to overthink an error and just wants to know what to do.
+The solution is tailored for someone on the go in public charging infrastructure, who doesn’t want to overthink an error and just wants to know what to do.

 Step 3: Defining UI Patterns